 There shall be and is hereby created a board of adjustment, referred to in this division as the "board," consisting of five members of the City of Graham planning board.
 Three members shall be citizens and residents of the City of Graham and shall be appointed by the City council; two members shall be citizens and residents of the area lying outside the corporate limits of the City of Graham (extraterritorial area) but within the Graham planning area and shall be appointed by the Alamance County Board of Commissioners in accordance with section 160D-307 of the General Statutes of North Carolina.
 Extraterritorial members shall have equal rights, privileges, and duties with the other members.
-The Council shall appoint the remaining two members of the City of Graham Planning board as alternate members to serve on the board in the absence or temporary disqualification of any City member or to fill a vacancy pending appointment of a City member.
-Alternate members shall be appointed for the same term, at the same time, and in the same manner as City members.
-Each alternate serving on behalf of any City member has all the powers and duties of a City member.
+The Council shall appoint the remaining two members of the City of Graham Planning board as alternate members to serve on the board in the absence or temporary disqualification of any regular member or to fill a vacancy pending appointment of a regular member.
+Alternate members.
+Each alternate serving on behalf of any regular member has all the powers and duties of a regular member.
 The members of the board shall receive no compensation for their services.